finbourne/lusid-sdk-csharp/sdk/docs/FundsApi.md

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<FundsApi>();
             var scope = "scope_example";  // string | The scope of the Fund.
             var code = "code_example";  // string | The code of the Fund.
-Together with the scope is creating the unique identifier for the given Fund. var valuationPointDataQueryParameters = new ValuationPointDataQueryParameters(); // ValuationPointDataQueryParameters | The arguments to use for querying the Journal Entry lines. var generalLedgerProfileCode = "generalLedgerProfileCode_example";  // string? | The optional code of a general ledger profile used to decorate journal entry lines with levels. (optional) var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve Journal Entry lines.
-Defaults to returning the latest version               of each transaction if not specified. (optional) var filter = "filter_example";  // string? | Expression to filter the result set. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many.
-Defaults to 100 if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing Journal Entry lines from a previous call to GetValuationPointJournalEntryLines. (optional) var propertyKeys = new List<string>?(); // List<string>? | A list of property keys from the 'Instrument', 'Transaction', 'Portfolio', 'Account', 'LegalEntity' or 'CustodianAccount'               domain to decorate onto the journal entry lines. (optional) var navTypeCode = "navTypeCode_example";  // string? | May be provided to view a specific NAV type.
-When not provided, Primary NAV will be used. (optional)
+Together with the scope this uniquely identifies the Fund. var valuationPointDataQueryParameters = new ValuationPointDataQueryParameters(); // ValuationPointDataQueryParameters | The arguments to use for querying the Journal Entry Lines. var generalLedgerProfileCode = "generalLedgerProfileCode_example";  // string? | The optional code of a General Ledger Profile used to decorate Journal Entry Lines with levels. (optional) var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve Journal Entry Lines.
+Defaults to returning the latest version if not specified. (optional) var filter = "filter_example";  // string? | Expression to filter the result set. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many.
+Defaults to 100 if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing Journal Entry Lines from a previous call to GetValuationPointJournalEntryLines. (optional) var propertyKeys = new List<string>?(); // List<string>? | A list of property keys from the 'Instrument', 'Transaction', 'Portfolio', 'Account', 'LegalEntity' or 'CustodianAccount'               domain to decorate onto the Journal Entry Lines. (optional) var navTypeCode = "navTypeCode_example";  // string? | When provided, runs against the specified NAV Type, otherwise the Primary NAV Type will be used. (optional)

             try
             {
                 // uncomment the below to set overrides at the request level
                 // ValuationPointResourceListOfFundJournalEntryLine result = apiInstance.GetValuationPointJournalEntryLines(scope, code, valuationPointDataQueryParameters, generalLedgerProfileCode, asAt, filter, limit, page, propertyKeys, navTypeCode, opts: opts);

-                // [EXPERIMENTAL] GetValuationPointJournalEntryLines: Get the Journal Entry lines for the given Fund.
+                // [EXPERIMENTAL] GetValuationPointJournalEntryLines: Get the Journal Entry Lines for the given Fund.
                 ValuationPointResourceListOfFundJournalEntryLine result = apiInstance.GetValuationPointJournalEntryLines(scope, code, valuationPointDataQueryParameters, generalLedgerProfileCode, asAt, filter, limit, page, propertyKeys, navTypeCode);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }